 Duration 2 hours

-At the entrance, park rangers hand out gas lanterns, the only source of light for the tour, before descending 20 stairs into the cave.
+At the entrance, much like the Violet City Lantern Tour, park rangers pass out gas lanterns—the sole source of light for the tour—before descending 20 stairs into the cave.
 Upon reaching the cave floor, visitors are greeted by the fascinating sight of the Spaghetti Factory—a room adorned with an abundance of long, slender stalactites resembling strands of spaghetti.

 Within the Spaghetti Factory, one of the remarkable formations that catches the eye is the Leaning Tower of Pisa—a large, slightly leaning stalagmite located on the left side of the path.